l3acon/mad-hatter/README.md

 ```

 ## We're all mad here
-This project aims to do better, execution should flow quickly and seamlessly.
-Troubleshooting should also be as seamless and easy as possible.
+This project aims to optimize for user experience.
+Both execution should troubleshooting should be as seamless and easy as possible.
+Long runningg tasks should be sarted and polled to allow for reasonalbe time management.

 Relevant metrics:
 ```